A practical guide to moving, living, working & traveling in Greece, plus tips and narratives from an American in Athens

 Sidenotes

-Being vegetarian or at least cutting your meat intake does a lot to trim money off food bills, though I realize many are adverse to this option, which is the reason it was excluded from the Top 10.
+Being vegetarian, following the Mediterranean diet or at least cutting your meat intake does a lot to trim money off food bills, though I realize many are adverse to this option, which is the reason it was excluded from the Top 10.

-I also took into account that most of us are busy people who work full time, have families and are not lucky enough to have hours of leisure time to visit several locations to shop or a housekeeper (or unemployed/works-from-home/retired family member) to do our shopping for us.
+I also took into account that most of us are busy people who work full time, have families and may not have hours of leisure time, a vehicle to visit several locations or a housekeeper/unemployed family member to do our shopping for us.

 Related posts